Last Updated on June 21, 2026 by Daniel Globe

 - Help hotels allocate resources with precision

-Because pax count affects both demand and service needs, it can have a direct impact on hotel pricing: more guests often justify a higher Average Daily Rate (ADR), especially when added amenities, staffing, and supplies are required.
+PAX count affects both demand and service needs, so it can have a direct impact on hotel pricing.
+More guests often justify a higher ADR, especially when added amenities, staffing, and supplies come into play.

-You’ll see hotels make rate adjustments based on expected pax so they can match pricing to real demand.
-In strong booking periods, revenue management teams may raise rates to capture more value without overextending capacity.
+Hotels adjust rates based on expected PAX so they can match pricing to real demand.
+Revenue management teams may raise rates during strong booking periods to capture more value without overextending capacity.

 Why Hotels Count PAX Instead of Rooms

-Hotels count PAX, not just rooms, so you can match occupancy with actual capacity and plan bedding, meals, staffing, and safety limits more accurately.
+Hotels count PAX, not just rooms, so they can match occupancy with actual capacity and plan bedding, meals, staffing, and safety limits more accurately.
+A room count alone tells you nothing about how many people are inside.

 Occupancy is more than a room count.
 You track PAX to see how many people actually share the space, so you can match service to real demand.
 That helps you read occupancy trends and make smarter capacity planning choices.